Anantchaudhary033/Ridge-and-Lasso-Regression/README.md

 Lasso regression is particularly useful when dealing with high-dimensional data where many features may not contribute significantly to the prediction.

 # Problem Statement
-We have dataset of the mtcars dataset, curated for regression analysis employing ridge and lasso regression techniques.
+We have "mtcars" dataset comprises observations on various automotive attributes, The goal is to develop a predictive model that accurately estimates the horse piwer(hp) based on the other attributes provided. .
 The dataset encapsulates essential automotive performance attributes alongside a diverse set of independent variables, facilitating predictive modeling of horsepower (hp) using ridge and lasso regression techniques.

+# Variables